 If you or a family member is a victim of abuse and you live in New York, family law attorney Ingrid Gherman can help you obtain an order of protection or a temporary order of protection.
 For help, contact Ingrid Gherman’s law office at (212) 941-0767 or send the on-line form explaining your situation.The Criminal Court

 In order to obtain an order of protection from the NY State Criminal Court, there needs to be a criminal case.
 Such a case usually begins after an arrest.
 At the request of the Assistant District Attorney, the criminal court judge can grant a criminal order of protection to the complaining witness who is also called the crime victim.

-- If you receive a “Full or Stay Away Order of Protection” you must stay away from the person holding the order of protection, stay away from his/her home, job, and any other court specified by the court; it may also order you to stay away from the children.
+- If you receive a “Full or Stay Away Order of Protection” you have to abide this by staying away from the individual who holds the Order, including from his/her home, job, and any other place that the court specifies; it can also order you to stay away from the child or children.

-- Under a “Full Order of Protection Excluding you from your Home”, you are required to move out of the home and stay away from the person holding the order of protection, and you have to move out even if your name is on the lease.
+- Under a “Full Order of Protection Excluding you from your Home”, you are required to keep away from the individual holding the order and also to vacate your home, even if you are the lease holder.

-- A “Limited or Refrain from Order of Protection”, means that you have to stop abusing, harassing, or threatening the person holding the order of protection, or any children, who may be included in the Order.
-But if you and the person holding the order share a home, you can still live there.
+- A “Limited or Refrain from Order of Protection”, means that you have to desist threatening, harassing, or abusing the individual holding the Order, including any child or children named in the Order.
+However, you can continue to live in the home if you share the premises with the individual holding the Order.

-A Temporary Order of Protection from the Family Court can last until the date stated by the Judge who signs the Order.
+A Temporary Order of Protection from the Family Court can continue through the date stated by the Judge who signs the Order.
 A Final Order of Protection in Family Court usually lasts for 2 years, but sometimes it can last for 5 years.

 A Final Order of Protection from the Criminal Court usually lasts for 2 years.
 But if the person is charged with some kind of a felony, the order of protection may last for 8 years.
 If the person is charged with a misdemeanor, the order of protection can last for 5 years.